test-shimanta-1/log-manager/README.md

 ## different warning level
-There have multiple diferent warning level that we can integrate. error, bug, notice, published, modified, trashed, deleted, Login, Login Failed, Logout,
+There have multiple diferent warning level that we can integrate. error, bug, notice, published, modified, trashed, deleted, Login, Login Failed, Logout.